cavinsaravanan/The-FIRST-Devil-s-Dictionary/GLOSSARY.md

 a mythical object that programmers are always hearing about but never get to see or touch~Jalerre

+## Robot

+Something that FRC teams may or may not build.
+See RC car.~Christopher149

 ## Robot Manual

 1.A book we all say we've read, but few actually have.
 2. A glass house which some people claim is too opaque, and so throw stones in an attempt to bend.~pmangels17